apparena/docs/docs/api/090-companies.rst

     **Optional data**

-    subdomain
+    gender
-        (string) Sets the individual subdomain of the company address1 & address2
+        (string) Sets the gender of the user.
+Valid strings: "male" or "female" telephone
-        (string) Sets address information of the company zip
-        (string) Sets the zip code
-    city
         (string)
-    country
-        (string) Sets the country of the company with a two letter code e.g.: Germany -> DE, Autria -> AT etc. logo
+    avatar
-        (string) Sets the uri of the company logo color1 & color2
+        (string) Sets the uri to an avatar picture lang
-        (string) Set the company's default colors as Hex values
+        (string) The default language of the version, if left blank, the default language of the project is used instead
+        Syntax: de_DE for Germany, de_AT for Austrian german, en_US for american english ...
+    roles
+        (string) Sets the roles of the user.
+Every role consists of a set of rights.
+A user can have as much roles as desired.
+Syntax: "roles" : "Support" for a single role, "roles" : ["Support","Translator", ...] for multiple roles.
+See  `config <../api/060-config.html>`_  for available roles.